jaromtia/The-Cyber-Security-Orchard-of-Resources/README.md

-# Cyber-resources-of-resources
+# The-Cyber-Security-Orchard-of-Resources
-Compilation of master-lists of resources that I found pertaining to cybersecurity
+Compilation of master-lists of resources that I found pertaining to cybersecurity.
+Pick and tree and start picking.

 ## Red Team
 - https://github.com/rng70/Hacking-Resources